AI Workshop: learn to build apps with AI →

 This post is part of a Phaser series.
 Click here to see the first post of the series.

-Scenes are where we define our game, and we pass them as a property to the scene object to the configuration.
+Scenes are where we define our game, and we pass them as the scene property in the configuration.

 In particular, we can define